Mary Glasspool: Ordained ministry

 Glasspool was ordained a deacon in June 1981 by the Rt.
 Rev. Paul Moore Jr., Bishop of New York, and a priest in March 1982 by the Rt.
 Rev. Lyman Ogilby, Bishop of Pennsylvania.
 From 1981 to 1984 she was the assistant to the rector at St. Paul’s Church in Chestnut Hill, Philadelphia, before serving as rector of St. Luke's and St. Margaret's Church in Boston, Massachusetts, from 1984 to 1992, then rector of St. Margaret's Church in Annapolis, Maryland, from 1992 to 2001.
 She was canon to the bishops for the Episcopal Diocese of Maryland from 2001 to 2009.

 On December 4, 2009, Glasspool was elected as suffragan bishop of the Diocese of Los Angeles on the seventh ballot at the diocese's 115th convention in Riverside, California.
 On March 17, 2010, the office of the Presiding Bishop, Katharine Jefferts Schori, certified that her election had received the necessary consents, and on May 15, 2010, she was consecrated by Schori in Long Beach, California.
 She was the first openly lesbian woman to become a bishop in the Episcopal Church and the wider Anglican Communion, and only the 17th woman elected to as a bishop in the Episcopal Church.
 Her election gained worldwide attention in the context of the ongoing debate about gay bishops in the Anglican church.

 In 2016 Glasspool left the Diocese of Los Angeles following her election as assistant bishop of the Episcopal Diocese of New York.
 After nine years in the role, she retired in June 2025.
+Effective February 1, 2026, she was an assisting bishop in the Episcopal Diocese of Massachusetts.